-Travel Guide to The Cederberg Mountains
+Travel Guide to The Cederberg Mountains – Best Things to Do

-Things to Know Before Visiting the Cederberg Mountains
+How to get to the Cederberg Mountains

-Main Stadsaal Caves Cederberg Mountains
+Main Stadsaal Caves Cederberg Mountains © Canva

 Wintertime brings cool days and the occasional cold front that replenishes the streams and sometimes turns the mountains into a snowy wonderland.

 At night, the Cederberg offers a clear starry sky with the Milky Way as you’ve never seen it before.
-I wrote this article to help you plan an unforgettable time there.

 The amazing Stadsaal Caves photo was taken by Kobus Peche (Getty Images).

-13 Best Things to Do in The Cederberg Mountains
+The 15 Best Things to Do in The Cederberg Mountains

 1. Meander the Cederberg Mountains

 Discover the exceptional beauty of this unspoilt, rugged Wilderness in your own time.
 The region is filled with incredible Rock Art and eroded rock formations in amber, red, and burnt orange shades.
-A good idea is to pack some snacks in your daypack and sit somewhere to admire the beauty; you’ll be surprised about how much more you’ll see instead of just rushing through.
+A good idea is to pack some snacks in your daypack and sit somewhere to admire the beauty; you’ll be surprised by how much more you’ll see instead of just rushing through.

 Klipspringer Cederberge - Photo by Willem van Zyl Getty Images

-Klipspringer Willem van Zyl Getty Images
+Klipspringer © Willem van Zyl

-Mountain Zebras Cederberge
+Mountain Zebras Cederberge © Canva

-Mountain Zebras Cederberge
+Mountain Zebras Cederberge © Canva

-Step back in time and visit the famous Stadsaal Caves, whose name is probably due to the many alleyways inside the capacious Caves.
+Step back in time with a visit to the famous Stadsaal Caves, whose name is probably due to the many alleyways inside the capacious Caves.
 During the 19th Century, the Stadsaal Cave was used for community meetings.
 The Rock formations with ancient Cederberg Rock art of elephant herds roaming freely.
 Visitors to the Caves and Matjiesrivier Nature Reserve can obtain their Stadsaal Caves permit at any Tourism office in the Cederberg.

 3. Hiking in The Cederberg Mountains

 While hiking the Cederberg hiking Trails, look out for mammals, other fauna, and flora.
 Always carry a daypack containing enough water, a first aid kit, a hat, sunscreen, warm clothes and snacks.
-Remember your camera to capture the beautiful surroundings.
+Remember to bring your camera to capture the beautiful surroundings.

 4. Experience the Hike to Lot’s Wife

+Truitjieskraal is a crag in the Cederberg amidst dramatic sandstone formations, with impressive Bushman paintings dating back 5000 years.
 The name is believed to be derived from Gertruida, the name of a shepherd’s wife.
 There are sufficient directions along the trail that provide insights into the San and Khoe cultures.

 Rock Climbing